sirMackk/wiregate/README.md

 Imagine that you're in a library or airport and want to share data with your colleagues.
 Security is important for you.
 WireGate allows you to set up a WireGuard VPN on the local network.
 All you and your friends need to do is run _one command each_ and share a password out of band.

-**WireGate is at v0.9.1.** You might encounter some rough edges.
+**WireGate is at v0.9.3.** You might encounter some rough edges.

 ## How does it work?

 WireGate is a wrapper around WireGuard.
-It automates the manual steps required to create a VPN on a LAN.
-Here's how it work:
+It runs in either server or client mode.
+As a server, it creates the WireGuard server, starts an HTTPS server, and configures service discovery (mdns).
+As a client, it searches out WireGate services on the LAN and then configures the host to connect to one of them.

+Here's how it looks from a user's perspective:

 1. Alice starts the WireGate server and gives the password to Bob on a piece of paper.
 2. Bob starts the client, which finds the server on the local network and prompts Bob for the password.